 A recent article in Vogue Business described how adjectives in fashion product ecommerce taxonomies are used, such as by Nordstrom, Rebag, and The Yes.
 These include terms such as Bright, Chic, Whimsical, Flowy, Billowy, Comfortable, etc. I wouldn’t want to try to tag with those.
 However, in these cases, the tagging was not manual but automated, using algorithms, hundreds of examples, and machine learning.
 While auto-categorization is not necessarily more correct than manual tagging, it is more consistent, and when it comes to the subjectivity of adjectives, the challenges are more around consistency than correctness.
 So, I can see that auto-categorization can be a solution to dealing with the challenges of adjective terms.

-Now that it’s established that taxonomies can, in certain circumstances, contain adjective terms, including adjectives in a taxonomy should be done with care.
+Now that it’s established that taxonomies can, in certain circumstances, contain adjective terms, the inclusion of adjectives in a taxonomy should be done with care.
 If you will have adjectives as terms, my recommendations are:

 - Keep them separate from other taxonomy terms, by having them in their own term list, vocabulary, or facet.